RyukyuInteractive/boilerplate/devin.md

 - Makes breaking changes when necessary
 - Defers difficult problems
 - Continues until requirements are met
-- Moves to next feature automatically
-- Reads surrounding files for context

 Confirm with user only when: